Secrets of Selecting Summer Melons (and Marketing Strategies…)

 We take whatever information we have about your customer base, the results of case studies, and studying industry/market trends.

-Like picking a watermelon, it has worked before, and it will probably work again!
+Like picking a watermelon, the strategies that have proven to work will probably work again!

 But unlike watermelons, there are way, WAY more factors that go into a successful marketing campaign.